-COVID-related refund policies that will apply to Fall 2020
+COVID-related refund policies that will apply to Spring 2021

 - For students who choose to leave campus after the beginning of the semester (already having moved in and begun a meal plan) and continue their studies remotely, normal College refund policies will apply.
 Financial aid and bills will be pro-rated based on individual calculations.
 Although spring bills are due Jan.
 1, the College will not assess late fees for the spring term for unpaid bills due to changes in student plans to study in residence vs. remote.

 - In the event a COVID-19 surge causes the College to require all students to vacate campus: